franciscop/test-controller/README.md

 # Test controller

 Testing module for the controllers.
-Extends req and res from dupertest and other nice properties
+Extends `req` and `res` from [dupertest](https://github.com/TGOlson/dupertest/), perform authentication, add data on the fly and perform more operations to test the controllers.

 ## Getting started